Tademan21/alx-system_engineering-devops/0x01-shell_permissions/README.md

- hello this is my first shell permision task 01
+ hello this is my first shell permision task 01 now too